larrybotha/testing-javascript/05-install-configure-and-script-cypress-for-javaScript-web-applications/README.md

    `cy.visit()`, we can configure a `baseUrl` property that will be used in our tests, for which we can provide only paths.

+   This solves another problem - by specifying a full URL, Cypress will reload the app every time the test is rerun.
+Using `baseUrl` overcomes this.

    We can move our `calculator.js` test in `cypress/integration` into `cypress/e2e` to better describe the intent of our tests.